 Security guru Bruce Schneier likens your smartphone to a tracking device.
 ‘If we were told we had to inform the police when we made a new friend, we would never do that,’ he says.
 ‘Instead, we inform Facebook.’
 He adds, ‘Or [if we were told to] mail the police a copy of every bit of our correspondence?
 Just in case?
 We don’t, but Google stores it for us.’

-The sheer convenience of the mobile phone stops the privacy arguments for most people.
-They justify giving up their secrets by assuring themselves that this is the way the world works now, that it’s useless to resist as Darth Vader made clear to Luke Skywalker.
+The sheer convenience of the mobile phone obscures the privacy arguments for most people.
+They justify giving up their secrets by assuring themselves that this is the way the world works now, that it’s useless to resist.
+Just like Darth Vader made clear to Luke Skywalker.

 Are Smart Speakers Spying on You?